skramm/spaghetti/docs/spaghetti_manual.md

 You can use either classical C++03 enums or C++11 scoped enums (```enum class { st1, st2,...```).
 The latter adds of course some type safety.
+But all these values are internally casted to integers, so **do not** assign values to the enumerators!

 Events can be of two types:
 - either "hardware" events (basically, it can be just a keyboard press): those are the ones you need to define in the enum above.